lccostajr/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

   initials, and spelling.

-  You can update your edX account name at any time on the edX :ref:`account settings page<SFD Account Settings>`.
+  You can update your edX account name at any time on the edX :ref:`account settings page<SFD Update Account Settings>`.
 You also have the opportunity to change your edX account name during the identity verification process.

 * Make sure that your identification card is government issued, such as a driver's license or passport.